Portraits of those held hostage by Hamas after attack on Israel

 Alex Dancyg left Poland at age 9, sailing by ship to a new life in Israel in 1957.
 But Poland never left him.
 With a love of Polish poetry and culture, the son of Holocaust survivors returned often in past decades in a mission to promote Polish-Israeli dialogue.

 The retired 75-year-old Yad Vashem historian was abducted on Oct.
 7 from the Nir Oz kibbutz, where he carried out academic work while also contributing to the communal sowing and harvesting of potatoes, peanuts and other produce, his son Yuval Danzig told The Associated Press.
-He is among the 242 hostages taken by Hamas militants and the only known Polish-Israeli among them, according to the Israeli Embassy in Warsaw.
+He is the only known Polish-Israeli among the hostages still held, according to the Israeli Embassy in Warsaw.

 In Warsaw, his Polish friends are fearful over the fate of a man whom they describe as erudite, open-minded and warm.